So, don't forget the raincoat, oh yeah and a- hat, a- scarf and- waterproof those shoes--now you're almost ready.

 Below is the map for our town route.
-Dublin > Doolin > Galway > Ennis > Mallow > Killarney > Dungarvan > Wexford > Dublin
+We drove from Dublin > Doolin > Galway > Ennis > Mallow > Killarney > Dungarvan > Wexford > Dublin.

-We decided to fly into Dublin, rent a car at the airport for the duration of the trip-- WRONG!
-Renting at the airport was fine, but driving in Dublin, it was HELL!
+We decided to fly into Dublin, rent a car at the airport for the duration of the trip.

 First, if you don't have it already, get the Chase Sapphire Visa Card and they will cover car insurance in Ireland, however its a good idea to check before you go.